robert-mccarthy-ca/modern-druid/README.md

 *   **Structure:** A simple, robust pole barn (~1,500 sq ft) with a high roof peak (~20 ft) to manage heat and gases.
 *   **Ventilation & Intrinsic Safety:**
     *   The lower section of the walls are open, covered with heavy-duty steel mesh.
-This provides passive air intake for the kilns' flame caps and, critically, prevents the accumulation of flammable or toxic pyrolysis gases, making the structure intrinsically safe even in a power failure.
+This provides passive air intake for the kilns' flame caps and, critically, prevents the accumulation of flammable or toxic pyrolysis gases, making the structure intrinsically safe even in a power or mechanical failure.
     *   A large, variable-speed **exhaust fan** is mounted high in the gable end, actively pulling any residual smoke or gases away from the operating area and ensuring a safe working environment.
 *   **Emissions Monitoring (MRV Critical):** The exhaust stack is fitted with ports for **Continuous Emissions Monitoring (CEM)** sensors (CO₂, CO, VOCs, Particulate Matter).
 This provides the data required for certification, proving clean, efficient combustion.